-7.11 Slot ID
+6.12 Slot ID

 Due to the nature of Yosemite V2 architecture, a BMC is always preferred on the platform side to work with the 1S server.
-When a BMC is present in the system, the Bridge IC shall always request its slot ID from the BMC but not probe the slot ID by itself.
+When a BMC is present in the system, the Bridge IC shall always request its slot ID from the BMC and not probe the slot ID by itself.

-Glacier Point V2 defined all 4 GPIO pins with specific functions.
-Table 7-3 already listed the definition of slot ID pins.
-Let's call them out in Table 7-8 below:
+Glacier Point V2 defines 4 GPIO pins with specific functions defined in Table 6-8 below: